turboblack/contact_form/README.md

 		</div>
 	</footer>
 ```
-In you're stylesheet (style.css) of you're theme you should change margin-bottom to a value that can hold you're footer.
-In my case 400px.
+In you're stylesheet (style.css) of you're theme you should change the body margin-bottom to a value that can hold you're footer.
+In my case 400px, and add the @media body if the screen is smaller than 768px
 The .embedmap I use to embed a google map or an openstreet map.

 ```